ehristoforu/TensorLM-webui/README.md

 This is simple and modern [Gradio](https://gradio.app) webui for LLM models GGML format (.bin) based on LLaMA.

-We can try this app online in very slow demo: <a target="_blank" href="https://huggingface.co/spaces/ehristoforu/TensorLM-webui-for-HF">
+We can try this app online in very slow demo of 3.0.0 version: <a target="_blank" href="https://huggingface.co/spaces/ehristoforu/TensorLM-webui-for-HF">
   <img src="https://huggingface.co/datasets/huggingface/badges/raw/main/open-in-hf-spaces-md-dark.svg" alt="Open In Spaces"/>
 </a>